pharo-project/pharo-potentialEnhancementLogs/README.md

 # pharo-workingRoadmaps
-To share roadmaps of current work with co-workers

 This is old project we used to dump little things we should tackle.
 For the real projects roadmap it is better to look at ESUG or PharoDays presentations.